 8. Single-Arm Kettlebell Snatch

-Make sure you are warming up and stretching before using some of these explosive and bigger moves, as you don’t want to injure yourself.
-Always watch a video to help with proper body mechanics and to perfect each move in order to get the best out of these kettlebell exercises.
-And of course, enjoy the crap out of this fun and versatile workout method!
+When you are preparing to do kettlebell exercises, make sure you are warming up and stretching before using some of these explosive and bigger moves, as you don’t want to injure yourself.
+Always watch a video to help with proper form and body mechanics and to perfect each move in order to get the best out of each exercise.
+Combine the above moves to create a versatile kettlebell workout routine that is fun and effective.

 |||^||Bodybuilding.com: Kettlebell Explosion: Harness The Power Of The Kettlebell Swing|